Overwhelmed by the thought of making resolutions? Here are 5 children’s ministry resolutions that are definitely worth making this new year!

 With the year coming to a close, now is a great time to reflect on the highs and lows of the past year with your ministry team.
-I encourage you to debrief the last year with your team to get a better idea of what to do and what not to do in the new year.
+It’s a great idea to debrief the last year with your team to get a better idea of what to do and what not to do in the new year.
 And while you have your team gathered, consider making a list of resolutions for your ministry—a wish list of goals for the New Year.
-Here are five ideas to get you started.
+Here are five important ideas to get you started.

-- Develop a Handbook – First and foremost, a ministry hand book should be at the top of your list.
-If you already have one, you should take another look at it and see if it needs reworking.
+Resolution 1: Develop a Handbook First and foremost, a ministry handbook needs to be at the top of your list.
+If you already have one, take another look at it and see if it needs reworking.
 If you haven’t developed one, the New Year is a great time to start.
-Anita Weldon has a fantastic eight-step process to help you create a handbook that will help guide your ministry throughout the new year.
+Anita Weldon has a fantastic, eight-step process to help you create a handbook that will help guide your ministry throughout the new year.

-- Start a Daycare – While this may not be an option for all ministries, starting up a daycare may be an undertaking worth considering and just the thing your community is looking for.
+Resolution 3: Start a Daycare While this may not be an option for all ministries, starting a daycare may be an undertaking worth considering and just the thing your community is looking for.
 Carla Williams wrote a fantastic article about the pros and cons of creating a church daycare from your ministry.
-It may be a great way to reach out to families in your area.
+Check it out—this may be a great way to reach out to families in your area.

-- Connect with your Pastor – Encouraging your senior pastor to connect with your kids is a great way to build bonds in your church.
-We’ve come up with 17 suggestions to get you started, like giving your pastor’s office a mini-makeover (simply filling a file drawer with balloons, candy, puzzles, etc.), or asking him or her write a short note to your kids.
+Resolution 4: Connect with your Pastor Encouraging your senior pastor to connect with your kids is a great way to build bonds in your church.
+We’ve come up with 17 suggestions to cultivate deeper connections with your pastor, like giving your his or her office a mini-makeover (simply filling a file drawer with balloons, candy, puzzles, etc.), or asking your pastor to write a short note to your kids.

-- Focus on Your Relationship With God – We’ve said it time and time again — the most important relationship you have is your relationship with God.
+Resolution 5: Focus on Your Relationship With God We’ve said it time and time again: the most important relationship you have is your relationship with God.
 Don’t neglect it this year.
 Use this personal retreat plan to spend quality time with God.